prebid/prebid.github.io/prebid-video/video-long-form.md

 sidebarType: 4
 ---

-# Getting Started with Long-Form Video for Prebid.js
+# Getting Started with Long-Form Video
 {: .no_toc }

 If you’re new to header bidding and Prebid review the following to get a general understanding of Prebid.js